I Have an Idea for an App - What Now?

 Creating your app idea to a functioning application "at once" without testing and releasing it to the market could be pretty risky.
 There is a good chance that nothing will happen, and the application will find its users.
 However, if something goes wrong, the consequences can be dire.

-The Minimum Viable Product (MVP) is a simple version of an app with only basic features to address the user's core need.
+The Minimum Viable Product (MVP) is a simple version of an app with only basic features to address the user's core needs.
 We should always be guided by the idea of the build-measure-learn process when creating this sort of product because it is built on the MVP framework.

 For detailed development of what MVP is, how to build it and what to achieve from it, we wrote in the article "Build your MVP (Minimum Viable Product) the right way - step by step guide by mDevelopers."
 So if you want to have complete knowledge of this subject, it is a good place to start.